Datavisualiatie-UGent/project-dv25-1/src/pages/lifestyle.md

 importance_graph
 ```

+Workout have a more elevated status among men, but the proportion that doesn't care about workouts seems pretty equal.

 ## How much and often do you need to exercise to be healthy?

 **How healthy do you feel compared to others?**